toasterco/build-tasks/README.md

 $ grunt --help
 ```

-Please make sure the asset file locations are correctly set in `Gruntfile.js` before running these:
+Please make sure you have correctly set up the project settings and file locations in `config.js` before running these:

 ### ```$ grunt```